israfelsr/israfelsr.github.io/_posts/2021-03-05-IntroductionToSourceCoding.md

 tags: information_theory
 usemathjax: true
 ---
->This post shows the motivation behind study information theory using a video coder.

----
+> This is an introductory post about source coding.
+Taking the example of a video encoder, this post defines some important concepts of Information Theory and Source Coding.

 ### Motivation